 - Step 4: Prepare the chard.
 Again easy!
 Simply heat some oil in the same pan that you seared the ling cod.
 Remove the large stems and veins and then cut the chard into strips.
 When the oil is hot, add garlic and red pepper flakes and cook until fragrant.
 Add chard and cook just long enough that the chard starts to wilt.
 Remove from heat and keep warm.

-With minimal prep time, this meal is ready to plate.
+With minimal prep time, this recipe for ling cod is ready to plate.

 Using tongs, simply place a small amount of the Swiss chard on a plate.
 Top with a piece of the ling cod fillet and then drizzle with the lemon Dijon aioli.